 Click here for a recap of the men's players to watch in 2014.

-Maria Sharapova missed the majority of the 2013 summer hard-court season due to injury, but she is a strong contender to be back in the mix in 2014.
-A former Australian Open and US Open champion, the Russian won the Series title in 2007 and finished in the Top 5 of the Series standings in five of six years between 2006 and 2011.
+Maria Sharapova missed the majority of the 2013 summer hard-court season due to injury, but she is firmly back in the mix in 2014 following her championship run at the French Open.
+Seven of her last eight titles have come on clay, but Sharapova has an impressive hard-court resume, having won the 2006 US Open and 2008 Australian Open.
+She also finished in the Top 5 of the Series standings in five of six years from 2006 to 2011.

 Dominika Cibulkova began the year by reaching the Australian Open final.
 Her results since have been spotty, but don’t write her off yet.
 Cibulkova reached the semifinals in Miami and the quarterfinals in Indian Wells, a reminder that she is at her best on hard courts.
 She is also a consistent performer in the Series, having won two of her four career titles in Series events.